How Does Rent to Own Work in BC? 2026 Guide

 2. Lease-Purchase Agreement (binding commitment)

-Under a lease-purchase agreement, you are legally required to purchase the home at the end of the term.
+Under a lease-purchase agreement, you are legally required to purchase the home at the end of the lease term.

 BC Financial Services Authority (BCFSA) advice: